Paris scheme showcases tycoon's battery car gamble

 Modelled on the "Velib" bike-sharing programme, "Autolib" has won 70,000 clients since its launch in late 2011.
 Drivers pick up one of the electric cars at a recharging bay, make their journey and leave it at another for other Parisians to use.

-Conservatives initially attacked Autolib as a vanity project of the Socialists who control the Paris city hall, but have toned down their criticism as the scheme's popularity has grown.
+Conservatives intially attacked Autolib as a vanity project of the Socialists who control the Paris city hall, but have toned down their criticism as the scheme's popularity has grown.

 Visiting mayors from San Francisco and Seoul have test driven the French-built mini cars which are styled in Italy.
 But Greens fear the 1,800-strong fleet may be drawing Parisians away from public transport rather than from their petrol and diesel-powered cars, and have demanded an audit of the scheme.